BP0268119/Portfolio/Data Science Project/Executive Summary.md

 By utilising an open-source dataset and applying statistical techniques, this project sought to provide a tool which could potentially be further developed to help healthcare professionals to identify high-risk patients, promote early intervention and tailor screening and prevention strategies accordingly.

-### Methods
+## Methods

+### The dataset used can be found [here](https://github.com/BP0268119/Portfolio/blob/main/Data%20Science%20Project/lung_cancer_data.csv).

 •	Data collection:
 The dataset used was sourced from Kaggle.
 It contained selected clinical and demographical information of patients, such as age, smoking history, and alcohol consumption.
-The dataset used can be found [here](https://github.com/BP0268119/Portfolio/blob/main/Data%20Science%20Project/lung_cancer_data.csv).

 •	Data processing and exploratory analysis:
 The data was uploaded to a Databricks notebook (Python) where it was examined for any missing or null values, or any duplicated entries.
 Then, the shape and distribution of the data was assessed, and normalisation was applied where necessary.
 These steps were completed to ensure the data quality and compatibility for model training.